Behil-Alemu/MET-API-Project/project_information/capstone-1-proposal.md

     - What functionality will your app include?
         Users can add liked images to their inspiration cart and refer to them later.
 There will be a functionality to search for images as well as add your own artwork.
     - What will the user flow look like?
         Welcome page with looping random image and nav bar on top.
 Next login or signup if desired.
 If logged in then view other users’ artwork or post your own artwork.
-If not then,  use the website to look through the art provided by the MIT Museum API.
+If not then,  use the website to look through the art provided by the MET Museum API.

 f.
 What features make your site more than CRUD?
 Do you have any stretch goals?